If you're considering visiting our church family one Sunday, here's a few things that might help you get a better picture of who we are as a church.

 You will be welcomed by our hosts who can show you around the building, take you by the children's check-in area if needed, and help you find a place to sit.
 Once in the worship center, you will see announcements scrolling, giving you a picture of what's going on in our church life.

-The Sunday service begins with Scripturally-based, majestic worship.
+The Sunday service begins with Scripturally-based, energetic worship.
 Combining the modern avenues of lighting and media with the God-given talents of our worship leaders, we encourage everyone to join in worship and prepare for an expositionally-taught Bible message that challenges you to know God's Word as well as inspires us for daily living.

 Christ said, Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age (Matt.
 28:19-20 NIV 1987).